Hydrocodone Patient Tips

 How it works

-Hydrocodone works on opioid receptors in the brain and spinal cord and is used to relieve moderate-to-severe pain unresponsive to less potent pain-relief medicines.
+- Hydrocodone is an analgesic (pain-reliever) that works on mu opioid receptors in the brain and spinal cord.
+It may be used to relieve moderate-to-severe pain that is unresponsive to other, less potent, pain-relieving medicines.

 - Relieves moderate-to-severe acute and chronic pain not controlled by other pain relief medicines.